Parallel Programming

 Approach for Parallelization

-Before discussing the parallel implementation, it’s important to highlight that the sequential algorithm in use is not optimized to its fullest potential.
-Specifically, the implemented $O(n^2)$ version, as detailed in \cite{fischetti}, contrasts with the more efficient $O(n\log n)$ version employing a heap-based priority queue.
+Before discussing the parallel implementation, it's important to highlight that the sequential algorithm in use is not optimized to its fullest potential.
+Specifically, the implemented O(n2)O(n^2) version 1, contrasts with the more efficient O(nlogn)O(n\log n) version employing a heap-based priority queue.
 This choice was made for two reasons:

 • dependency from external sources.
 The aim was to avoid relying on any external dependencies apart from OpenMPI, and the prospect of implementing a min-heap was firmly ruled out.